 * Nature – We cannot choose our genetics and on occasion, our genes give us a nod in a particular direction.
 There is no particular one gene for any one mental illness.
 The genetics of mental disorders is complex involving many genes and these can be directly affected by our environment.

 * Nurture – or the environment we live in and how we were raised, what’s around us; our non-genetic factors are also important to the occurrence of mental illness.
 Timing has to be included in the mix as a certain mix of nature and nurture may result in mental illness in one person but not another.

-* Gender – not being sexist, but I think we can accept that women may present more often with mixed anxiety and depression and men on the other hand may present with more alcohol and drug dependence.
-These are generalisations and not cast iron specifics.
+* Gender – not being sexist, but I think we can accept that women may present more often with mixed anxiety and depression and men, on the other hand, may present with more alcohol and drug dependence.
+These are generalizations and not cast iron specifics.